 Involving the Family Leads to Better Student Success

 Your child’s long-term success depends greatly on family support, participation, education, and growth.
 We know that an adolescent who returns to an unchanged family is more likely to begin gravitating back to old habits and behaviors.
-For this reason, we have a comprehensive family-based program that is an integral part of the Trails wilderness program for kids and teens.
+For this reason, we have a comprehensive family-based program that is an integral part of the Trails wilderness program.

 Involving the Family

 No other wilderness program offers training and support for the entire family quite like Trails Carolina.
 We involve the family in the following ways:

 - Family Therapist – other families in similar stages of the Trails experience are led by the Family Therapist on weekly calls, an incredibly powerful opportunity for families to not “feel alone”.

 - Weekly calls from Primary Therapist – with just your family to understand progress and opportunities for continued growth.

 - Parent Workshop – a few weeks into your child’s stay to connect and better understand the program